Ernest Thompson’s sacking was not based on performance - Ashanti Gold

 "It is not just about the performance of the team.
 I have already spoken about some internal factors we have conceded and based on the discussion we had with the coach, the most possible option was to part ways. he added

-According to several reports,the Gold and Black is set to appoint their former assistant coach, Thomas Duah as interim manager.
+According to several reports, the Gold and Black team is set to appoint their former assistant coach, Thomas Duah as interim manager.

 - GhanaWeb GPL team of the week: King Faisal FC retains position